Convert RTF to TEXTILE

 The TEXTILE file extension, an acronym for Textile Markup Language, is a lightweight markup language developed by Dean Allen in 2002.
 It converts plain text into structured HTML, making it useful for writing articles, forum posts, and documentation.
 Textile is known for its simplicity and readability, and it has influenced the development of other markup languages like Markdown.

-You will be redirected to the download page to see the conversion status and download your TEXTILE file.
+You will be redirected to the download page to obtain the TEXTILE markup document.